spade-as-in-ace/SignatureBasedIDS/README.md

 The project will likely take the form of a Python script that can be called to analyze any offending file/executable and compare its signature against a known list of malware signatures.

 ## Technical Details
+This follows a simple process.
+First the application will generate an MD5 hash on the specified target file.
+Then, the hash is checked against a list of known hashes.
+If it is found in the list, VirusTotal is consulted for further details on the piece of malware.
+As of now, only the MD5 hash is used.

 ## Technical Limitations
 * In the python3-prototype it doesn't take memory into consideration when calculating the hash of the file.
 Thus this can use a lot of memory when working with larger files.